DeBCR/DeBCR/README.md

 The example of the **DeBCR** performance on the low/high exposure confocal data of *Tribolium castaneum* sample from the **CARE** work ([Weigert et al., *Nat.
 Methods*, 2018](https://www.nature.com/articles/s41592-018-0216-7)) is shown below:
 ![DeBCR LM](docs/images/DeBCR_LM.jpg)

+For more details on the multi-stage residual BCR (m-rBCR) architechture used in DeBCR toolkit see:

+Li, R., Kudryashev, M., Yakimovich, A. Solving the Inverse Problem of Microscopy Deconvolution with a Residual Beylkin-Coifman-Rokhlin Neural Network. *ECCV 2024*, *Lecture Notes in Computer Science*, vol 15133.
+Springer, Cham. https://doi.org/10.1007/978-3-031-73226-3_22

 <!--
 For more details on implementaion and benchmarks please see our recent preprint: